Chef Dennis

 *If your salmon has any skin on it, use a sharp knife or paring knife to remove the skin.

-I used Sockeye my salmon recipe and always try to find Pacific Salmon for my recipes.
+I always try to find Pacific Salmon for my recipes, and sockeye was the choice for this delightful dish.

 You can, of course, use any salmon you have available in your markets.
 Coho (silvers) and King (chinook) are two of my other favorites.